Today20092/Ayoub/content/_index.md

 ---
-title: INDEX PAGE
+title: Main
 type: docs
 ---

-# This is the first heading of the index page
+# Welcome to my website

 {{< columns >}}
 ## Welcome to the left colum